You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

-It’s important to stay rested and refreshed during the winter months to help keep your immune system working effectively to fight off bad bacteria.
-Try and get at least 7 or 8 hours of sleep if possible, even if it does mean leaving the pub a little early once in a while!
+Did you know your circadian rhythm (your natural body clock) can impact your microbiome.
+Disturbed sleep can lower the number of friendly bacteria in the gut.
+Ensuring good sleep patterns can support a healthy gut, which in turn helps keep your immune system working effectively to fight off bad bacteria and viruses.
+Try and get at least 7 or 8 hours of sleep if possible, even if it does mean coming off social media or leaving the pub a little early once in a while!

 The lack of sunshine can really affect your mood in the winter, so it’s important to do things that help lift your spirits and tackle stress.
 Looking after your wellbeing is so important, as this can also affect your immune system.
 I’d also suggest practicing some simple mindfulness exercises or winding down by reading a book to help you feel more relaxed.

 Exercise can not only improve your physical health but it also makes you feel good, too.
 Physical movement keeps your bowels moving and your immune system strong.
 Exercise is also a known stress reliever and can help you feel happier and healthier during the cold winter months.
+If you can, wrap up warm and take the family out for a winter walk.
 If it’s too chilly to exercise outside, try hitting the gym or a yoga class, which combines care for both the body and the mind!

 Winter can be a very busy social time, with the temptation of cosy pubs and Christmas parties.
 An occasional glass of red wine has been shown to have certain health benefits, but drink in moderation as alcoholic drinks contain a lot of sugar.
 This can feed bad bacteria and make you feel even worse.
 If you do enjoy a couple of drinks, make sure you rehydrate with lots of water.

-Vitamins are important for immune function, especially vitamin C – find this in broccoli, cauliflower, kale, kiwi, orange juice, papaya, peppers, sweet potato, strawberries, and tomatoes, raw if possible.
+Winter is the perfect time for autumnal and winter soups and stews.
+These can be packed with essential vitamins, minerals and fibre.
+Vitamins are important for immune function, especially Vitamin C – find this in broccoli, cauliflower, kale, kiwi, orange juice, papaya, peppers, sweet potato, strawberries, and tomatoes, raw if possible.
 This vitamin is so important for immunity that many people take a supplement during the cold season.
 Vitamin D is another vitamin often deficient in winter as it is primarily produced by sun exposure.
 Dietary sources include oily fish, eggs, and mushrooms, though again supplements are popular in the winter months.
 You might also wish to try some probiotic supplements to support your immune health.

 Wishing you the best of health this winter!